 Are there toys your kids have outgrown lying around at the back of your closet?
-Do you have pre-loved books, or furniture that you no longer use but are in still in good condition?
+Do you have pre-loved books, clothes, furniture or household linen that you no longer use but are in still in good condition?

 Here’s our guide on where you can donate your pre-loved items to help those in need.
 Not only will you be doing something meaningful, you’ll also be able to declutter your home.